EllaBrands/stanDev/Prior-Choice-Recommendations.md

   See Vehtari & Piironen (2015).
 Projection predictive variable selection using Stan+R. [arXiv:1508.02502](http://arxiv.org/abs/1508.02502)

-* Degrees of freedom in Student's t distribution
+* Prior for degrees of freedom in Student's t distribution

   A recommended easy default option is
   * nu ~ gamma(2,0.1);

   This was proposed and anlysed by Juárez and Steel (2010) (Model-based clustering of non-Gaussian panel data based on skew-t distributions.
 Journal of Business & Economic Statistics 28, 52–66.).
 Juárez and Steel compere this to Jeffreys prior and report that the difference is small.
 Simpson et al (2014) (arXiv:1403.4630) propose a theoretically well justified "penalised complexity (PC) prior", which they show to have a good behavior for the degrees of freedom, too.
 PC prior might be the best choice, but requires numerical computation of the prior (which could computed in a grid and interpolated etc.).
 It would be feasible to implement it in Stan, but it would require some work.
 Unfortunately no-one has compared PC prior and this gamma prior directly, but based on the discussion with Daniel Simpson, although PC prior would be better this gamma(2,0.1) prior is not a bad choice.
 Thus, I would use it until someone implements the PC prior for degrees of freedom of the Student's t in Stan.

-* Elasticities (regressions on log-log scale)
+* Prior for elasticities (regressions on log-log scale)
   * We expect these to be between 0 and 1.
 But we don't want hard constraints.
 So maybe N(.5,.5) is a good default

-* A single correlation parameter
+* Prior for a single correlation parameter
   * Uniform(-1,1) is noninformative
   * Other times we will expect a correlation to be positive, for example the correlation between a pre-test and post-test.
 Here it could make sense to model using some latent score, that is to move to some sort of IRT model.
 We should give an example of this for the wiki

-* Covariance matrix
+* Prior for a covariance matrix
   * Ben recommends LKJ(4).
 LKJ(1) is uniform on the correlation matrix but this gets weird if you look at the marginals.
 Ben thinks 4 df is a reasonable default.
 No, Ben doesn't (and it is a shape parameter rather than the degrees of freedom).
 Anything over 2 is very concentrated at the identity matrix.

-* Scale parameters in hierarchical models
+* Prior for scale parameters in hierarchical models
   * Gelman (2006) suggested half-Cauchy with mode at 0 and scale set to a large value (in the 8-schools example, we used the value 25), or with the scale estimated from data in a hierarchical-hierarchical setting in which there are many variance parameters which can be given a common prior.
   * The Gelman (2006) recommendations may be too weak for many purposes.
 If the number of groups is small, the data don't provide much information on the group-level variance, and so it can make sense to use stronger prior information, in two ways.
 First:  Cauchy might be too broad, maybe better to use something like a t_4 or even half-normal if you don't think there's a chance of any really big values.
 Second:  maybe the scale parameter for this hyperprior should be set to something reasonable, not to something large.
 This would suggest something like half-normal(0,1) or half-t(4,0,1) as default choices.
   * Historically, a prior on the scale parameter with a long right tail has been considered "conservative" in that it allows for large values of the scale parameter which in turn correspond to minimal pooling.
 But from a modern point of view, minimal pooling is not a default, and a statistical method that underpools can be thought of as overreacting to noise and thus "anti-conservative."

+* Prior for cutpoints in ordered logit or probit regression